patrickbucher/checklinks/README.md

 ## TODO

+- [ ] introduce command line flags
-- [ ] user agent as an optional flag
+    - [ ] user agent (optional)
-- [ ] parallelism as a flag
+    - [ ] level of parallelism (optional)
+    - [ ] allow insecure SSL/TLS
+- [ ] refactor code
     - [ ] introduce Config struct for handing over the entire configuration from the command line to the crawler function
     - [ ] introduce Channels struct for handing over channels to Process functions
-- [ ] additional flag for secure/insecure TLS